dlm6693/DS-Mod-3-Project/README.md

 * Large amount of variance, skewness and zero values in continuous features

 ## Exploratory Data Analysis
+* No features had a strong correlation with the target, but conversions on previous campaigns were the strongest

 ## Feature Engineering
 * Used log transformations on skewed data to rein it in, but wasn't able to account for zero values, which made up about 50% of the data as seen below.
 Later excluded some, which took it down to 35%.